 So, in addition to the horrors of battle, troops were left in a prison of their own mind, wondering what parts of their life back home survived.

 A sergeant in a flooded out trench in World War I France.
 Floods like these spread disease.

 (National Library of Scotland)

 The movie might show a little water in the trenches, but most directors are happy with some wet ankles and splashes of mud.
 That is not what troops in World War I endured.
 No, they could be so wet for so long that their flesh rotted off.
 And the water could easily be a foot or more deep, too deep for soldiers to get dry just by dropping some wood into the trench or cutting a little shelf into the dirt walls.

 In fact, in November 1915, a private wrote a letter home about his experiences that month when flooding got waist deep in his trenches despite their rudimentary defenses.
 It was so bad that, as both sides tried to fix their trench works, a German soldier came across No Man's Land, shared a cigarette with the Brits, and went back east unmolested.

 With that bad of flooding, no one could apparently be bothered to fight.
 The rest of the men on each side climbed out of the trenches to work and just ignored the people on the opposite side.

-- Life in the Trenches of World War I - HISTORY ›
+- The 6 most terrifying weapons of World War I - We Are The Mighty ›